aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ## **Align Text Paragraphs**

 Text formatting is one of the key elements while creating any kind of documents or presentations.
-We know that Aspose.Slides for Java supports adding text to slides but in this topic, we will see that how can we control the alignment of the text paragraphs in a slide.
-Please follow the steps below to align text paragraphs using Aspose.Slides for Java:
+We know that Aspose.Slides for Node.js via Java supports adding text to slides but in this topic, we will see that how can we control the alignment of the text paragraphs in a slide.
+Please follow the steps below to align text paragraphs using Aspose.Slides for Node.js via Java:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Obtain the reference of a slide by using its Index.